 That action teaches to these services that emails originating from your domain are actually legitimate, and the issue usually resolves itself within a day or two.

 Have a look at common blacklists, look up your domain reputation, and if you see your domain listed somewhere, ask for a delist.
-Of course this won't work if your domain continues to send unsollicited emails.
+Of course this won't work if your domain continues to send unsolicited emails.

 Not only such emails are unlikely to reach to your recipients' inboxes, but they also hurt your domain reputation.
-And perhaps more importantly, at postale.io we do not allow the sending of unsollicited emails.
+And perhaps more importantly, at postale.io we do not allow the sending of unsolicited emails.
 If you do, you run a high risk of being blocked by our system.

-If you have mass mailing/marketing needs, we strongly recommend the use of third-party services built for that purpose, such as Sendgrid and the likes.
+If you have mass emailing/marketing needs, we strongly recommend the use of third-party services built for that purpose, such as Sendgrid and the likes.
 Those can easily be used alongside our service for your regular - human sent - emails (see here for some guidance).

 Finally, if you send emails from a third-party service (Sendgrid, Wix, ...), you'll need to adapt your SPF record and add another DKIM record so that these services are recognized as legitimate senders of your domain name.
 Have a look here.